An exterior door that opens outward is more vulnerable to force attacks than an inward opening one.

 Security bars are pretty popular nowadays, however, the vast majority of them are designed for doors that open inward.
 Unfortunately, there aren’t too many security bars on the market that are made especially for outward opening doors (this heavy-duty model is one of them).

-I know many shop and business owners who opted for a security bar to protect their outswing door and keep the crooks out.
-However, it can be a great choice to improve security in your home too.
+I know many shop and business owners who opted for a security bar to protect their outswing front door and keep the crooks out.
+However, it can be a great choice to improve home security as well.

 The aforementioned model is suitable for both home and commercial use.
 In certain cases, it might work for single French doors too (given that the glass won’t prevent the bar from mounting).
 Keep in mind that it’s designed for a 36″ door opening, so if you have a wider opening, opt for another model.